CarlFK/video-stack-deploy/roles/blackmagic/README.md

 Main variables are :

-* `blackmagic.desktopvideo`: The URL to the .deb for the main Blackmagic driver.
+* `blackmagic.desktopvideo`:     URL to the Debian package for the main Blackmagic driver.

-* `blackmagic.desktopvideo_gui`: The URL to the .deb for the Blackmagic driver GUI, useful for debugging the capture cards.
+* `blackmagic.desktopvideo_gui`: URL to the Debian package for the Blackmagic driver GUI, useful for debugging the capture cards.

-* `blackmagic.mediaexpress`: The URL to the .deb for Blackmagic's Media Express.
+* `blackmagic.mediaexpress`:     URL to the Debian package for Blackmagic's Media Express.

 * `blackmagic.dkms_version`:     Blackmagic's DKMS version to install.